A photograph taken in Epping Forest of trees and leaves and a path

-group of people taking part in a laughter yoga class
+A group of people take part in a laughter yoga class

 Laughter Yoga: Giggling Your Way Into Wellbeing